presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 ## Background

 Streamlit is a popular open-source framework for creating machine learning and visualisation apps in Python.
 Although it is fun making your own Streamlit apps, deploying a production-grade app can be quite painful.
-If you are a data scientist who just want to get the work done but don't want to going down to the DevOps rabbit hole, this tutorial offers a relatively straightforward deployment solution leveraging Docker Swarm and Traefik, with an option of adding user authentication with Keycloak.
+If you are a data scientist who just wants to get the work done but don't necessarily want to go down the DevOps rabbit hole, this tutorial offers a relatively straightforward deployment solution leveraging Docker Swarm and Traefik, with an option of adding user authentication with Keycloak.
+The first part of the tutorial is meant to be a gentle introduction to Docker.
+We will deploy a dockerised Streamilit demo app locally.
+The second part is about deploying the app in the cloud.
+These are two relatively standalone parts.
 You can skip the first section if you are already familiar with Docker technologies.

 ## Deploying apps locally with Docker

 ### Step 1: Installing Docker

-Simply follow the instruction on [this page](https://docs.docker.com/docker-for-windows/install/) to download the latest Docker Windows Desktop from Docker (Mac users please see [here](https://docs.docker.com/docker-for-mac/install/); for Linux users, this [installation script](https://get.docker.com/) is very handy, which we will be relying on when deploying the apps on AWS).
-Docker is a really powerful tool but I will only cover basic commands and tools in this post.
-So if you are interested, please check the tutorials online.
+Simply follow the instruction on [this page](https://docs.docker.com/docker-for-windows/install/) to download the latest Docker Windows Desktop from Docker (Mac users please see [here](https://docs.docker.com/docker-for-mac/install/); for Linux users, this [installation script](https://get.docker.com/) is very handy, which we will use when deploying the apps on AWS instances).
+Docker is a really powerful tool but I will only cover the basic commands and tools in this post.
+If you are interested, please check the tutorials online.

 Please note the following system requirement: